QuantImportBrazil/Sobre/README.md

 - 👋 Hi, I’m @AndreCoutinhoBueno
 - 👀 I’m interested in to generate value by applying machine learning in the fertilizer and fuel markets with multiple variables
-- 🌱 I’m currently learning test statitics
+- 🌱 I’m currently learning Github Pages
 - 💞️ I’m looking to collaborate on Brazilian Importers
 - 📫 How to reach me andrecoutinhobueno@hotmail.com
 - 😄 Pronouns: He